Telling the Earth's Stories

 Blue Legacy produced more than 100 award-winning short films, helping promote awareness and preservation of water habitats worldwide.
 In 2010, Cousteau took a modified campaign bus more than 17,000 miles across North America to tell stories of local environmental issues through social media and short films.

 “We want to tell the stories about why we’re degrading our water resources and who’s trying to stop it, and how people can get involved and be part of the solution,” she told the Daily Beast’s Lloyd Grove in 2010.

 Leading environmental and media organizations have taken notice of Cousteau’s work, bestowing Cousteau with a litany of honorary titles.
 The National Geographic Society named her an Emerging Explorer in 2008.
 The World Economic Forum named her a Young Global Leader in 2010.
 She has been published in the Woodrow Wilson Center, Elle, The Huffington Post, and other outlets, as well as hosted programs on the Discovery Channel.
 Most recently, she joined the leading ocean preservation group Oceana as a senior advisor.

 For all her titles and honors, Cousteau has kept her eye on the ball when it comes to her vocation.
 She’s carried on her family’s legacy of environmental storytelling in an age in which social media campaigns and grassroots organizing can drive more meaningful change than large-scale documentaries.

-In many ways, Cousteau is an embodiment of the values Georgetown College seeks to instill in its students—the idea that service to others, study of effective public policy and passion for discovery of the natural world are not exclusive, but complementary pursuits.
+In many ways, Cousteau is an embodiment of the values Georgetown College seeks to instill in its students—the idea that service to others, the study of effective public policy, and passion for discovery of the natural world are not exclusive, but complementary pursuits.

 — Patrick Curran